hashintel/hash/apps/hashdotai/blog/009_simulating-squeezing-shorts.md

 In the first scenario the shorts are buying from a relatively liquid market.
 They can offer low starting prices and gradually increase/decrease their price to match the desired price of shareholders, who slightly adjust their prices based on market conditions.
 Most of those shareholders don't want to miss out on an opportunity to sell, so once a certain portion of the shorts are covered, they will try lowering their price to ensure a trade.
 Due to this lowering of prices, the shorts can easily collect the shares they need.

-Tap the "Run" icon in the simulation below (the runner at the bottom).
+Open [the simualtion](https://hash.ai/@hash/short-squeeze) in hCore, and the "Run" icon in the simulation (the runner at the bottom).
 The simulation will automatically stop after 100 steps. **You'll see a plot of the current selling and asking prices and the number of uncovered shorts.**

-<iframe style="position: absolute; top: 0; left: 0;" src="https://core.hash.ai/embed.html?project=%40hash%2Fshort-squeeze&amp;ref=2.1.3&amp;view=analysis" width="100%" height="100%" frameborder="0" scrolling="auto"></iframe>

 However, if there is a large enough percentage of agents who won’t sell, and the market, losing liquidity, forces the shorts to bid the price up, you can see the price skyrocketing to the desired reserve price of the traders, successfully squeezing the shorts.